How to create a Push Notification campaign

 To learn more about tracking tokens/ Macros for Performance tracking, read this article.

-5. Set your bid and budget
+Then Set your bid and budget-

-Bidding model for Push notification campaigns is CPC.
+The bidding model for Push notification campaigns is CPC.
 This means you ONLY pay when your ad is clicked by a user.

 5.1 Start by selecting your CPC bid, this is the price you are willing to pay for a user clicking your ad and driven to your landing page.